gracejiang0612/No-One-Wins-the-Jackpots/README.md

 ## Main page https://gracejiang0612.github.io/No-One-Wins-the-Jackpots/

 ## Project Aim
-This data story investigates the reality behind Mega Millions jackpots through data scraping, analysis, and visualization.
-The project reveals the significant discrepancy between advertised jackpot amounts and what winners actually receive, exposing a concerning pattern in lottery marketing.
+This data story shows the reality behind Mega Millions jackpots.
+The project reveals the discrepancy between advertised jackpot amounts and what winners actually receive, exposing a concerning pattern in lottery marketing.

 ## Key Findings
 Analysis of the past five years' data reveals that lottery winners who opt for immediate cash payout typically receive only 50-60% of the advertised jackpot amount.
 This creates a substantial gap between headline-grabbing jackpot figures and the actual sums awarded to winners, raising questions about lottery advertising practices.